SEIR-7-06/ajax-and-apis/readme.md

 	- Get and set information inside DOM elements.
 	- Change the value of attributes on DOM elements.
 	- Write jQuery code to detect and react to a submit event.

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*

-- Have students open entire starter\_code folder in Sublime/Atom.

 ---
 <a name="opening"></a>